portellam/deploy-VFIO/README.md

     - Implementation is known as **Evdev (Event Devices)**.<sup>[4](#4)</sup>
     - **Disclaimer:** Guest PCI USB is good.
 Both implementations together is better.

-### Main setup <sub>(vfiolib-setup)</sub>
+### VFIO setup <sub>(vfiolib-setup)</sub>
 * **Multi-boot VFIO setup**
-    - Multiple VGA PCI Passthrough.
-    - Multiple GRUB menu entries.
+    - Create multiple VFIO setups with corresponding GRUB menu entries.     **More flexibility.**
-    - Best for systems with two or more PCI VGA devices.                      **More flexibility.**
+    - Best for systems with two or more PCI VGA devices.
-    - Choose a GRUB menu entry with a VGA device to boot from (excludes that VGA device's IOMMU group from VFIO).
+    - Select a GRUB menu entry with a VGA device to boot from (excludes that VGA device's IOMMU group from VFIO).
     - **Disclaimer:** For best results, use **auto-Xorg**.<sup>[5](#5)</sup>
 * **Static VFIO setup**
-    - Single VGA PCI Passthrough.
+    - Single VFIO setup.                                                    **Less flexibility.**
+    - Specify method of setup:
+        - Append output to GRUB; single GRUB menu entry.
+        - Append output to system configuration files.
-    - Best for systems with integrated VGA device and one PCI VGA device.     **Less flexibility.**
+    - Best for systems with integrated VGA device and one PCI VGA device.
     - Traditional PCI Passthrough/VFIO setup.
-    - Choose method of setup:
-        - GRUB
-        - system configuration files

 ### Post-setup  <sub>(vfiolib-extras)</sub>
 * **auto-Xorg** system service to find and set a valid Host boot VGA device for Xorg.<sup>[5](#5)</sup>